ilvidel/blog/content/en/post/cosillas-de-bristol.md

 is spread out, like butter on toast.
 They are very pretty houses, yes, with their little front fence, their Simpsons-style windows… All very Victorian.
-In fact, most of the houses are from that period, super old, with wooden floors and everything.
+In fact, most of the houses are from that period, ancient, with wooden floors and everything.

 In Victorian times (late 18th and early 19th centuries, for those who don't know), heating as we know it today didn't exist.
 The only way to